-From slight bootcut styles to fully flared-out bell bottoms, flare jeans are still in style for Fall 2023/Winter 2024.
+From slight bootcut styles to fully flared-out bell bottoms, flare jeans are still in style for winter 2024.

 Finding the right shoes to wear with flare jeans and bell bottoms is important, as shoes can make or break your flare jeans outfit!